vmvaughn/fend-project2-memory-game/README.md

 ## Instructions

-This repository contains 4 files.

-index.html
-app.css
-app.responsive.css
-app.js

-Download all 4 files into the same folder or directory, open index.html, and have fun!
+Download files to same folder.

+Then open index.html...and have fun!